-The most important literary discovery of the day is that the well known Bi-literal Cipher of Francis Bacon runs through a considerable number of the original editions of the books of the Elizabethan era.
-The present volmade by Mrs. Elizabeth Wells Gallup.
-The present volume is the result of nearly three years spent in examining and translating from these old books the hidden stories which they contain-stories startling and marvelous, which serve to illumine much that has been mysterious and unexplainable concerning a most interesting period marked by scientific progress and prolific in literature of a high order.
-It was an age of intrigue and secret communication, and cipher writing was a necessary branch of education to those in public life.
-To Francis Bacon it became an absorbing passion throughout his life, as may be judged from the voluminous and important matter now found to be infolded in his writings and which has, until now, escaped attention.
+The subject of Ciphers and Cipher-writing became, with Francis Bacon, a hobby, if not an absorbing passion, the extent of which may be judged from the voluminous and important matter being brought to light, which he infolded in his writings, and which has until now escaped attention.
 In his work published in 1605, "Of the Advancement of Learning," he makes a topic of Ciphers, as a branch of educational progress, and hints at, but does not explain, the bi-literal method of Cipher-writing, while he was at the same time infolding, in the Italic letters of the book itself portions of his own secret history, and facts concerning the rebellion of Essex, in the manner in which he asserts such messages might be hidden.

-He continued to write Ciphers into his various works, published from time to time, until 1623, when, none having discovered the secret, the very success of the system seeming likely to defeat its object, and when all personal danger from a premature exposure of what he had written was past, he published in the Latin version of "De Augmentis Scientiarum" a clear and minute description and illustration of this Cipher, hoping that it would be understood, and fearing that nothing less would lead to its discovery and translation.
+He continued to write Ciphers into his various works, published from time to time, until in 1624, when, none having discovered the secret, the very success of the system seeming likely to defeat its object, and when all personal danger from a premature exposure of what he had written was past, he published in the Latin version of "De Augmentis Scientiarum" a clear and minute description and illustration of this Cipher, hoping that it would be understood, and fearing that nothing less would lead to its discovery and translation.

-The occasion for writing in cipher has been made apparent as the decipherings have progressed, for it became the means of conveying to a future time the truth which was being concealed from the world concerning himself, his royal birth-his right to be King of England-secrets of State regarding Queen Elizabeth-his mother-and other prominent characters of that day-the correction of English history in important particulars, and the exposure of the wrongs that had been put upon him.
+"But what occasion had Francis Bacon to write Ciphers into his works?"
+First,-a boyish freak, no doubt, to do that which had never been done, employ his inventions in a larger way and gratify his passion for Cipher writing; later, its demonstrated success suggested a means of conveying to a future time the truth which was being concealed from the world concerning himself, his Royal birth,-his right to be King of England-secrets of State regarding Queen Elizabeth-his mother-and other prominent characters of that day, the correction of English history in important particulars, and the exposure of the wrongs that had been put upon him.